BrynMorley/WPF-EF_Project_-Modnar/README.md

 * Testing also needs to be orgnaised with seperate files for each class i'm testing
 * Sprint 2's main focus will be the creation of the database layer, and a to create a better user experience by supplying more feedback

+# Sprint 2
 ## Sprint 2 Goals
 * Link up a Database of monsters and players to the rest of the project
 * Create a well display User Interface which, gives good feedback on the action undertaken.

+# Sprint 2 Retrospective
+I'm very happy with my work this sprint as I have implemented the databases I needed for my game to work.
+Special thanks to Jia for assisting me with this

+# Sprint 2 Review
+* Most of my Sprint goals were met in this Sprint
+* The used needs more options on what they can do so there is more gameplay to the game other than just pressing the attack button

+# Sprint 3
+## Sprint 3 Goals
+* Create and choose player characters within the game
+* Give player character more choices.
+Like Taunt and heal.
+* Defeat and score screen